The best there is! We are very choosey and these are the best of the best. The average coverage of orange is 85% and higher on these.

-We've been perfecting our Koi Linesand selling tens of thousands of them to breeders and hatcheries all over the world since 1983 - longer than anyone else!
-We pioneered the development of Koi and hope to continue many years into the future.
+We've been working with our Koi Lines and selling tens of thousands of them to breeders and hatcheries all over the world since 1983 - longer than anyone else!
+Angels Plus pioneered the development of Koi and hopes to continue for many years into the future.
 The color on our breeding stock is unsurpassed!
 In addition, most also have a percentage of wild blood in them.

-(Gm/g S/S) or (Gm/Gm S/S) This is a fish with a very complex color genetic makeup.
+This is a fish with a very complex color genetic makeup.
 The only known gene interactions are from Gold Marble and Stripeless alleles.
-There is great variability in the expression of orange pigment.
+There is great variability in the expression of orange pigment, but all the genes involved is not known.
 The requirements to get good expression are not completely understood.
 A non-stressing environment is very important and foods containing carotenoids are also necessary in developing and maintaining color.
 Angelfish cannot produce orange pigment.
 They can only get it from their food.
-So, if your foods do not contain coloring enhancers, your koi will have no orange.
-Don't worry too much about the foods, since most contain a good amount of these carotenoids.
-We recommend freeze dried plankton, freeze dried brine shrimp, and a good color flake.
+So, if your foods do not contain carotenoids, your koi will have no orange.
+Don't worry too much about the foods, since most commonly available fish foods contain a good amount of these carotenoids.
+We recommend freeze dried plankton, freeze dried brine shrimp, krill meal and a good color flake.

 It appears that orange coverage is controlled primarily by genetics but also influenced by environment.
 The intensity of orange appears to be influenced more by environment.
 Koi with great orange intensity are not as likely to get as intense in water conditions that are not ideal.
 Our extensive tests have shown that great coverage of orange comes primarily from good genetics and high intensity is more a matter of excellent care and a little luck - having good water and discovering which foods tend to work best.
 There are probably some breeders feeding a color enhancing substance that is not natural in foods.
 You will find it difficult to replicate their results.
 We only feed our own products available in our Supply Store - with all natural color enhancing foods.

 In addition to the above problems, the color can fade under stress.
 In general, the younger they are, the less intense the color will be, even on very well cared for fish in ideal water.
 It fades somewhat just catching them in a net.
 Shipping causes it to fade, aggressive fish chasing them, overfeeding, a tank that frightens them, too many plants that deplete oxygen at night, breeding stress and many other stresses can cause the color to fade.
-When you received shipped Koi, the color when you receive them, won't be as intense as when they were shipped.
+When you received shipped-Koi, the color when received won't be as intense as when they were shipped.
 Also, some people are just unlucky.
-They have water, that for whatever reason, Koi simply will not color up well in.
-They can receive fish with great intensity and will themselves never be able to reproduce it in their own fry.
+They have water, that for whatever reason, simply will not produce the best color in their Koi.
+They can receive fish with great intensity, but will themselves never be able to reproduce it in their own fry.

 In general, the color gets more intense as the fish age.
 At the same time the percentage of coverage generally goes down a bit as the fish matures.
 Adults that are 100% orange (except where there is black) are still fairly rare at this time from most breeders.
 We however are getting quite a few from a couple superb pairs.